-- (1) Require the appropriate officials at each campus within their respective jurisdictions to compile records of both of the following: - (A) All occurrences reported to campus police, campus security personnel, or campus safety authorities of, and arrests for, crimes that are committed on campus and that involve violence, hate violence, theft or destruction of property, illegal drugs, or alcohol intoxication. - (B) All occurrences of noncriminal acts of hate violence reported to, and for which a written report is prepared by, designated campus authorities. - (2) Require any written record of a noncriminal act of hate violence to include, but not be limited to, the following: (A) A description of the act of hate violence.
+- (1) Require the appropriate officials at each campus within their respective jurisdictions to compile records of both of the following: - (A) All occurrences reported to campus public safety, campus security personnel, or campus safety authorities of, and arrests for, crimes that are committed on campus and that involve violence, hate violence, theft or destruction of property, illegal drugs, or alcohol intoxication. - (B) All occurrences of noncriminal acts of hate violence are reported to, and for which a written report is prepared by, designated campus authorities. - (2) Require any written record of a noncriminal act of hate violence to include, but not be limited to, the following: (A) A description of the act of hate violence.

-- (B) Victim characteristics.

-- (C) Offender characteristics, if known.
+- (B) Victim characteristics. - (C) Offender characteristics, if known.

-- (3) Make the information concerning the crimes compiled pursuant to subparagraph (A) of paragraph (1) available within two business days following the request of any student or employee of, or applicant for admission to, any campus within their respective jurisdictions, or to the media, unless the information is the type of information exempt from disclosure pursuant to subdivision (f) of Section 6254 of the Government Code, in which case the information is not required to be disclosed.
-Notwithstanding paragraph (2) of subdivision (f) of Section 6254 of the Government Code, the name of a victim of any crime defined by Section 261, 262, 264, 264.1, 273.a, 273.d, 273.5, 286, 288, 288, 289, 422.6, 422.7, or 422.75

-of the Penal Code shall not be disclosed without the permission of the victim, or the victim's parent or quardian if the victim is a minor.
+(3) Make the information concerning the crimes compiled pursuant to subparagraph (A) of paragraph (1) available within two business days following the request of any student or employee of, or applicant for admission to, any campus within their respective jurisdictions or to the media, unless the information is thetype of information exempt from disclosure pursuant to subdivision (f) of victim of any crime defined by Section 261, 262, 264, 264.1, 273a, 273d, 273.5, 286, 288, 288a, 289, 422.6, 422.7, or 422.75 of the Penal Code shall not be disclosed without the permission of the victim, or the victim's parent or guardian if the victim is a minor.